 However, the settled peoples of the Middle Eastern had long been accustomed to being governed by all-powerful sovereigns, and the Persian kings took on this mantle.
-To the people of Mesopotamia they claimed to be the true successors of the kings of Babylon, ruling by the favour of Marduk, the chief god of the Babylonians.
+To the people of Mesopotamia they claimed to be the true successors of the kings of Babylon, ruling by the favor of Marduk, the chief god of the Babylonians.
 To the people of Egypt they claimed to be the heirs of the pharaohs – and within Egypt, therefore, divine.
-To the rest of their subjects they made no claim to divinity, but they did claim to rule by favour of the chief of the Iranian gods, Ahura Mazda, who had bestowed the empire on them.
+To the rest of their subjects they made no claim to divinity, but they did claim to rule by favor of the chief of the Iranian gods, Ahura Mazda, who had bestowed the empire on them.
 They ruled as his representative on earth, and in return he required them to be friends “to right, not to wrong”.
 To help them in their task Ahura Mazda bestowed “wisdom and strength” on them so that they were valiant warriors, wise leaders and just law givers.
 Their person was sacred, and they possessed an abundance of royal charisma.
 As one of their greatest monarchs said of himself, “I am Darius, the great king, king of kings, king of the countries….an Achaemenid.”

 Wherever the king was, there was his capital.
-In practice, though, he spent most of his time when not on campaign in one of four cities in Iran: Parsagadae, built by Cyrus the Great, and Persepolis, founded by Darius the Great and completed by his successors – both these lay in the Persian homeland, but were comparatively inaccessible, and their main role was as centres of royal ceremony.
-Susa, the capital of the ancient kingdom of Elam and well-located on major long distance routes, functioned as the chief seat of government, with Ecbatana, the old capitla of the Medes, being used as a summer retreat.
+In practice, though, he spent most of his time when not on campaign in one of four cities in Iran: Parsagadae, built by Cyrus the Great, and Persepolis, founded by Darius the Great and completed by his successors – both these lay in the Persian homeland, but were comparatively inaccessible, and their main role was as centers of royal ceremony.
+Susa, the capital of the ancient kingdom of Elam and well-located on major long distance routes, functioned as the chief seat of government, with Ecbatana, the old capital of the Medes, being used as a summer retreat.
 All these cities were lavishly embellished by successive kings with magnificent palaces.